 Figure 7.
-This graph shows a close examination of carbon dioxide concentration (red) and global average temperature (blue) during the warming period that began about 20,000 years ago (“kyr” means “thousands of years”).
+This graph shows a close examination of carbon dioxide concentration (yellow dots) and global average temperature (blue) during the warming period that began about 20,000 years ago (“kyr” means “thousands of years”).
 As you can see, carbon dioxide rises ahead of the temperature chance, demonstrating that rising carbon dioxide causes rising temperature.
+(The red curve is Antarctic temperatures, for which you can see more details at the following source.)
 Source: Shakun et al, Nature, 484, p.
 49-54 (2012).

 - Another claim that begins with a grain of truth is that Earth has been much warmer in the past than it is now (we are still in an ice age by long-term standards of millions of years), and that this therefore proves both that Earth will be fine if it is warmer and that there are natural ways by which the temperature will eventually come back down.
 True enough, but irrelevant to the current situation.
 The fact that Earth has been much warmer in the past does not alter the fact that the warming process will mean great changes in sea level, local climates, and ecosystems — changes that could have severe consequences for our civilization.
 And while it is true that Earth has a natural cycle that self-regulates the climate (it is usually called the carbon dioxide cycle, and you’ll find it explained in my book Beyond UFOs, Chapter 6), this cycle operates over a time scale of hundreds of thousands of years.
 In other words, even if we completely wreck the planet through global warming, the planet will recover on its own — a few hundred thousand years from now.
 Nice to know, but irrelevant to the time scales that matter to our current civilization.
 Additional note: Based on some questions I’ve received, I should clarify the difference between global warming as a threat to our species and as a threat to our civilization.
 As a species, the question is whether global warming poses a threat of extinction, and the answer is almost certainly no; Homo sapiens have survived much warmer climates in the past, and presumably could do so again.
 But most of us care not just about the survival of our species, but of the survival of our own families, our nations, and our civilization.
 Our civilization today is a deeply interconnected system supporting some 7 billion people — far more than Earth could support without technology, trade, and other aspects of what we call “civilization.”
 We have developed this civilization in the climate that exists today.
 Could we adapt in principle to a much warmer world?
 Sure — but we’d have to move and rebuild all the coastal cities, change the places and ways in which we do agriculture, and reshuffle the geopolitical map to accommodate the new reality.
 Moreover, if the projections are correct, we’d have to do all this in less than about a century or two.
 I don’t think we could pull it off without plunging into wars and other terrible problems.
 And even if we could pull it off, it would be far more expensive than simply dealing with the problem of carbon dioxide emissions, which we could solve right now with a little political willpower.